Media Resources: Media Center and Equipment Loans

 The media centers provide the entire School of the Art Institute of Chicago (SAIC) community with audiovisual equipment and services to accommodate documentation, creation, instructional, and exhibition needs.

 Faculty, staff, and students with valid ARTICards may borrow a variety of equipment that includes video camcorders, projectors, players, and monitors; film cameras, projectors, splicers, and film-to-video transfer units; sound recording and manipulation devices; slide projectors, still-image cameras, and assorted lighting, sound, and display reinforcement equipment; and laptop computers and peripherals.
-Please refer to the Media Center Menu and Fact Sheet for a listing of types of equipment available with access times, authorization requirements, and fine information.
+Please refer to the Media Center Menu and Media Center Fact Sheet [PDF] for a listing of types of equipment available with access times, authorization requirements, and fine information.

 There are three media centers operating on the SAIC campus: